Luzzotica/AuthenticAIPlaybook/public/chapters/chapter-05.md

 ---
-title: "Chapter 5: Achieving Greatness"
+title: "Achieving Greatness"
-backgroundImage: "/images/chapter5.jpg"
+backgroundImage: "/images/chapter5.png"
-music: "/audio/chapter5.mp3"
-textEffect: "fade"
 ---

-# Chapter 5: Achieving Greatness
+# Achieving Greatness

 *"This is perfect.
 Let’s move on."*